nandanmen/aoc-2021/4/README.md

 - "Cache" the score by totalling all numbers on initialization and subtracting from the score on every mark
   - This requires knowing what numbers are in the board when marking

+## Part II

+For part II, we need to figure out which board will win last.
+This means we need to keep iterating through the numbers until either all boards have won, or we run out of numbers - whichever comes first.

+My first instinct is to keep track of the boards that won and only iterate through the boards that haven't won yet.

+1. When a board wins, add it to a list of "won" boards
+2. As we iterate through the numbers, only mark the number in boards that are still playing
+3. If there are no boards left, we break out of the loop
+4. Finally, we calculate the score of the board that was added last to the list of won boards